schibsted/spid-tech-docs/resources/articles/direct-payment-api.md

 ## Basic functionality

 [The `/user/{userId}/charge` endpoint](/endpoints/POST/user/{userId}/charge/)
-will handle a payment request containing the parameters needed to perform a direct purchase or authorization in a user's SPiD account.
+can be used to create a request to perform a direct purchase or authorization in a user's SPiD account.
 For now, only credit card payments are supported through this API.

 Billing requests will create an order with corresponding order lines.
-The order may also be tagged as a client would normally do through [Paylinks](/paylink-api/), with both their own client references (on the order and each order lines) and with the tag parameter used in the normal SPiD purchase flows where the user is involved.
+The order may be tagged in the same way as when using [paylinks](/paylink-api/).
+That includes client references for the order and/or order lines, as well as the [tag parameter](http://localhost:3000/tracking-parameters/) used in regular SPiD purchase flows.

 ## Preconditions and requirements